abieler/ices-desktop/README.md

 --datafile        .full path to h5 AMPS output file") --clean           remove 'lib' and 'input' dirs in tmpfile") --help            show this message"

-RUN
-===
-Before you can use the LOS tool you need to modify the AMPS data with the prepareAmpsData.jl script.
-This will create a new HDF5 (.h5) file with only a subset of data from the original file.

-7) Prepare AMPS data by executing:

-julia prepareAmpsData.jl FileName

-this will create a .h5 file which is later used to load the data